Bio

 Statement

 Pointon’s practice explores the relationship between material states, the moment when one matter violently transitions to another material.
 In her Explosion series, a series of intricate and dynamic oil paintings and drawings visualising the force of change by referencing explosions, and the transformation of materials into another state.
 Exploring the gap between "deep time" (geology) and "real-time" (digital processing).
-By linking the violent extraction of minerals to the "violence" of an explosion, to evoke a visceral connection between the human use of technology and the earth’s raw materials, the violent natural forces which shape them, and the often violent means of extraction to mine these materials.
+By linking the violent extraction of minerals to the "violence" of an explosion.

 -